EduCoimbra/reviews/README.md

 - CSS

 ## What I learnt with this project
-- Select items by using getElementById and querySelector
+- to select items by using getElementById and querySelector
 - to use the event listener "DOMContentLoaded"
-- iterate objects into an array and show its values on the page
+- to iterate objects into an array and show its values on the page

 ![preview](./.github/site-preview.png)